crystalgem1/GearBound-Modpack/README.md

 # GB CABIN
-Hey and welcome to the Season 0.4 of GearBound this is the development repo of the modpack used to further develop the modpack
+Hey and welcome to the Season 0.4 of GearBound<br>
+this is the development repo of the modpack used to further develop the modpack

 ## IMPORTANT
-L_Ender 's Cataclysm exceeds the maximum file size and cannot be uploaded to github, but is still contained in the import file
+L_Ender 's Cataclysm exceeds the maximum file size and cannot be uploaded to github,<br>
+but is still contained in the import file

 ## Wonna help?
-Feel free to clone this github and when merging we can go over the changes together, there is also a TODO.md detailing the current ideas and progress (or at least there will be soon) when working on the todo list please join the notion app to keep track on who is editing and working on what
+Feel free to clone this github and when merging we can go<br>
+over the changes together, there is also a TODO.md detailing the current ideas and progress<br>
+(or at least there will be soon)<br>
+when working on the todo list please<br>
+join the notion app to keep track on who is editing and working on what

 join us on [Notion](https://www.notion.so/GearBound-31c5c0b1cc368059a176e14efb34ef3b?source=copy_link)